SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 - The main documentation will be found in the code.
 - Folder `documentation`: Contains additional documentation.
-- Folder `program`: Contains the Rail compiler (written in Haskell).
+- Folder `src`: Contains the Rail compiler and editor (written in Haskell).

 ## Branching model